 For marketers well-acquainted with target CPA, you may want to further optimize your strategy.

-Here are some advanced tactics that go beyond the basics and will help you bet a better return on ad spend (ROAS) from your tCPA campaigns.
+Here are some advanced tactics that go beyond the basics to help you get a better return on ad spend (ROAS) from your tCPA campaigns.

-This strategy allows you to prioritize ad placement on the search results page.
-You then ensure your ads are prominently displayed when it matters most.
+This strategy allows you to prioritize ad placement on the search results page, ensuring they are prominently displayed when it matters most.

 3. Leverage smart bidding signals